 curriculum and for individual courses.

 i.
 Instructors without broad experience in Distance Education often underestimate what can be taught well or even better online than on ground.
-Personnel in the Office of eLearning can help identify what student learning outcomes can and cannot be achieved through online instruction, alternative methods and activities, and alternative approaches to assessment.
+Personnel in Information Technology Services can help identify what student learning outcomes can and cannot be achieved through online instruction, alternative methods and activities, and alternative approaches to assessment.

 ii.
 For many programs, we are finding that we are using hybrid delivery systems, that is, from course to course and within individual courses: